 Major music festivals Get acquainted with some of Oslo's major music festivals.
 Oslo Internasjonale KirkemusikkfestivalPhoto: Lars Flydal Oslo International Church Music Festival 17–26 March 2017: Sacred moments and great music experiences in the churches of Oslo.
 Inferno Metal Festival: TaakePhoto: Lise Mette Eidet / Inferno Inferno Metal Festival 12–15 April 2017: While many people spend Easter in the mountains, others come to Oslo to paint the town black.
-Violet Road, Norwegian Wood 2014Photo: Helge Brekke Norwegian Wood Rock Festival 15–17 June 2017: Annual music festival held in the open-air bath Frognerbadet in Oslo. Øya Festival 2014: Rival Sons Photo: Erik Moholdt/Øyafestivalen Øya Festival 8-12 August 2017: The Øya Festival draws around 60,000 music lovers to Oslo's east side.
+Violet Road, Norwegian Wood 2014Photo: Helge Brekke Norwegian Wood Rock Festival 15–17 June 2017: Celebrating its 25th anniversary with an all-Norwegian line-up. Øya Festival 2014: Rival Sons Photo: Erik Moholdt/Øyafestivalen Øya Festival 8-12 August 2017: The Øya Festival draws around 60,000 music lovers to Oslo's east side.
 Oslo Jazz FestivalPhoto: Nancy Bundt/VisitOSLO Oslo Jazz Festival 12–19 August 2017: For more than 30 years the festival has offered a broad range of jazz experiences.
 MelafestivalenPhoto: VisitOSLO/Karianne Lund Mela 18–20 August 2017: A weekend filled with music, dance, art and scents from all corners of the world.
 Oslo Kammermusikk Festival: Håvard Gimse on the OperaPhoto: Aktiv i Oslo (CC-BY-NC-ND-2.0) Oslo Chamber Music Festival 17–26 August 2017: The festival aims to spread chamber music to a broader audience.
 GranittrockPhoto: Granittrock Granittrock 1–2 September 2017: This really is a festival for everyone!
 No age limit, plenty of room, and best of all; it's free!
 Brittens War RequiemPhoto: Erik Berg Ultima 7–16 September 2017: Norway’s biggest festival for contemporary music.
 Emel Mathlouthi, Oslo World Music Festival 2016Photo: Mehdi Hassine Oslo World Music Festival 31 Oct–5 Nov 2017: Many of the "unknown" artists who perform are big stars in their part of the world.